 For developers who are new to ASP.NET MVC, it is recommended that you use the resources available from Microsoft to learn more about the basics of working with this web application framework.
 This document focuses on information that is specific to integrating ASP.NET MVC with a Sitecore website.

 1.1.2 Prerequisites

-Sitecore CMS 7.1 requires ASP.NET MVC 4.
+Sitecore CMS 7.2 requires ASP.NET MVC 4.

-Microsoft MVC requires specific versions of the .NET Framework.
+Microsoft MVC 5 requires.NET Framework 4.5.

 Your Sitecore installation must run with a .NET Framework 4.0 application pool.